kumi-minh-nguyen/nginx-kic-nap5/README.md

 `docker run --rm -v $(pwd):$(pwd) waf-compiler:1.0.0 -l $(pwd)/nap5-custom-log-profile.json -o $(pwd)/nap5-log-profile.tgz`

+*Important: in case of recompiling to overwrite a policy, ensure the policy owner is 101:101 (systemd-resolve)*

 #### Step 4: Copy the policy and log bundle to your storage folder.
 *For example: /mnt/kic_nap5_bundles_pv_data/*